burrt/burrt.github.io/_posts/2021-01-21-oliosophy.md

 The power of words is tremendous, many notable psychology studies have shown how positive reinforcement can have significant positive effects on your actions [].
 Identify what stops you from achieving the results, often it will be you.
 Don't be afraid, don't let fear control you - prepare, do the work and embrace it.

+## To Change, you must first change your Thinking

+> To change your life, change your thinking.

+All those times when my coach was fixing a certain technique of my stroke or when he was teaching me a new one, he would always reply to struggles, be it verbal or not, with "change your thinking."
+In my attempts to adjust my the swing arc or slant of my racquet, the ingrained muscle memory and autonomous nature of our mind resists - and naturally we relax, it's easy to say at this point, "it's too hard."
+But it isn't, and the seeds of change starts by changing your thinking since the brain is what controls everything else, including my muscles.

+And we can see this ripple out into our lives where often we spew a list of excuses against change, and our focus is usually directed to the excuses and obstacles, not to our thinking.
+After all, who likes to blame themselves?

+## Before you can control any situation, you must control yourself

+> Before you can control any situation, you must first control yourself.

+Control is paramount in squash; he who controls the tempo, their shots, their movements, controls the game.
+To win a game, you must master your shots and your own movements before you can master the game - how can you master the game if you can't master how and where you hit a squash ball?

+This isn't to encourage being a control-freak or micro-manage, but to identify and understand what to control first before controlling more.
+It is also critical to know what is outside your sphere of control - do not be tempted to obtain what you cannot control as it comes with a heavy price.

 *Updated: 21-01-21*